H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 For example, each WVGISTC building footprint is stored as a polygon in a PostGIS table with fields such as `gid`, `shape_area`, `class`, and `confidence`.
 It is then registered as a GBIM entity in `worldview_entity` with a specific `entity_type`, `source_table`, and `source_pk`, and joined through a PostGIS view (`building_features_v1`) to a compact numerical feature vector keyed by `worldview_id`.
 This view currently returns more than two million rows, one per building.
 Similarly, each registered human is represented as a `person_user` entity in `worldview_entity`, linked to immutable identity data and a semi-public profile in separate tables, again via the same `worldview_id`.
 The design ensures that every belief “about building X” or “about person Y” is traceable to concrete records in PostGIS and relational tables, a specific GBIM entity, and an associated feature vector where applicable.

+These datasets are stored and exposed through Ms. Jarvis’s GIS-related services and indexed into GBIM so that beliefs about the community are rooted in actual spatial patterns, not vague intuition or national-level averages.
 ### Data foundations: West Virginia as a living corpus

 GBIM is grounded in a heterogeneous corpus of geospatial data for West Virginia and nearby regions.
 This corpus includes population and administrative units (2020 Census blocks and block groups, together with earlier vintages for temporal comparison), transportation networks (roads, selected rail datasets, and facility points such as hospitals, EMS stations, and 911 centers), and multiple layers describing political and governance boundaries (state, legislative, municipal, tax, and voting districts).

 Additional layers capture health and social infrastructure (hospitals, nursing homes, community health providers, schools, and higher education institutions where data are available), environmental and resource features (mines, abandoned mine lands, springs, and wind resources), and the built environment (statewide building footprints and key public buildings such as courthouses, libraries, and parks).
 These datasets are stored in PostGIS and exposed through Ms. Jarvis’s GIS services.
 GBIM indexes them via `worldview_entity` so that beliefs about “the community” are always rooted in actual spatial patterns and infrastructures rather than generic text or national averages.

+- Graph-style relationships:
+  - Entities (places, institutions, infrastructures, events, policies) connected by labeled edges (influences, flows, dependencies, conflicts).
+- Geospatial indexing:
+  - Each relevant node and relationship can be tied to geometries (points, lines, polygons) so that reasoning can be mapped onto real regions, neighborhoods, corridors, or facilities.
+- Temporal and version metadata:
+  - Beliefs have timestamps and revision history, allowing Ms. Jarvis to track how understanding of a place or system evolves as new data or events arrive.
 ### Representation: graph, GIS, and Hilbert space

 Conceptually, GBIM combines three representational layers.
 At the relational and graph level, `worldview_entity` and related tables define entities—places, institutions, infrastructures, events, policies, and persons—with typed relationships such as `lives_in_block`, `served_by_911_center`, or `overlaps_hazard_zone`.
 This structure forms a belief graph over which Ms. Jarvis can reason.

+- Which voting districts, health facilities, and transportation assets intersect with this community boundary?
+- Where do extractive infrastructures (for example, certain mines, logistics corridors) overlap with areas of high vulnerability or under-served populations?
+- How have key indicators or infrastructure patterns changed over a given time window?

+## GBIM-guided autonomous learning

+GBIM does not only support interactive question answering; it also helps steer what Ms. Jarvis studies during autonomous learning cycles.

+- Suggestion channel:
+  - GBIM-related services, including user-facing GBIM and the MountainShares GBIM, can emit short topic summaries via a dedicated API on the optimized learner.
+  - This API is exposed as `POST /learning/suggest` on `ms_jarvis_autonomous_learner_optimized` and accepts a JSON body with `source_gbim` and `topic_summary` fields.
+- Encoding of sources:
+  - `source_gbim` identifies the origin of the suggestion, such as `"user_gbim"` for end-user interactions or `"mountainshares_gbim"` for topics arising from MountainShares governance flows.
+  - The learner expands these into human-readable topic labels and stores them in the `learning_suggestions` collection in ChromaDB.
+- Influence on topic planning:
+  - The autonomous topic planner merges its default curriculum with topics from `learning_suggestions`, assigning higher scores to topics that have been suggested but not recently studied.
+  - This mechanism allows GBIM-driven activity to shape the long-term curriculum, so that difficult questions, recurring concerns, and governance-relevant themes are more likely to be revisited in future cycles.

+In this way, GBIM becomes both a representation of current beliefs and a source of guidance about what the system should learn next.
 At the geospatial level, entities are tied to one or more geometries in PostGIS (for example, building footprints, census blocks, or district polygons), enabling spatial operations such as containment, intersection, proximity, and network-based reachability.
 At the vector level, selected entities are mapped into a Hilbert space via feature vectors stored in a vector database (currently ChromaDB running as a local HTTP server), keyed by the same `worldview_id`.
 This layer supports similarity search and retrieval-augmented reasoning while preserving links back to the underlying graph and geometries.

 In the current prototype, the `building_features_v1` view computes a per-building feature vector (including log-transformed area, normalized confidence, and a residential flag) joined to `worldview_id`.
 A Python ETL process reads these features and identifiers from PostGIS and upserts them into a Chroma collection dedicated to building footprints via the Chroma HTTP client.
 As a result, each building Ms. Jarvis knows about is simultaneously a spatial entity in PostGIS, a belief-bearing GBIM entity, and a vector in Hilbert space.
 The same pattern—feature view, ETL script, and vector collection—is intended to be reused for other entity types such as census blocks, block groups, user entities, and justice metrics.

 ### GBIM and Quantarithmia: toward justice metrics

+- Mapping “maximopolies” and “megaopolies”:
+  - GBIM helps identify where financial and operational infrastructures touch down in specific West Virginia locations and how they intersect with community assets and vulnerabilities.
+- Evaluating spatial justice:
+  - Because beliefs are geospatially anchored, Ms. Jarvis can assist in evaluating which communities are persistently burdened, bypassed, or empowered by particular infrastructures or policies.
+- Designing alternatives:
+  - GBIM provides the data context for proposing and testing community-centered interventions, such as closed-loop economic systems, local governance mechanisms, or targeted infrastructure improvements.

+The key point is that Quantarithmia’s abstract commitments to spatial justice, local voice, and non-extractive design are implemented in Ms. Jarvis through GBIM’s insistence on “who, where, when, and based on what evidence?”
 Within Quantarithmia, GBIM supplies the spatial and evidential backbone required to move from qualitative theory to measurable patterns of power, extraction, and care.
 It supports, for example, the mapping of maximopolies and megaopolies by identifying where financial and operational infrastructures (such as logistics corridors, extraction sites, and large institutional landholders) intersect with specific communities, assets, and vulnerabilities.

 Because beliefs are geospatially anchored, GBIM also enables evaluation of spatial justice: Ms. Jarvis can compare justice-related metrics across blocks, neighborhoods, or regions to highlight places that are systematically burdened or bypassed once those metrics are defined.
 Furthermore, GBIM provides the contextual data necessary to propose and assess community-centered interventions—for instance, changes to emergency access, community broadband, or local economic loops—and to track their spatial effects over time.